What is it about?

 The Commission has worked together with the EU countries to identify successful strategies for language learning in multilingual settings and to facilitate the sharing of good practices in the field.
 The results of this collaboration and of a comprehensive literature review on the topic, have resulted in a report entitled Language teaching and learning in multilingual classrooms.

 As a follow-up to the first report on multilingual classrooms and as a contribution to the review of the Key Competence Framework for Lifelong Learning, a series of thematic workshops and Peer Learning Activities about the integration of migrant children through school education were organised in 2016 and 2017.
 Among the renowned experts who submitted input papers for the discussions were Emmanuelle le Pichon-Vorstmann, Dina Mehmedbegovic, Ellen-Rose Kambel and Teresa Tinsley.
-The group produced an interim report entitled Rethinking language education in schools (Deutsch français).
+The group produced two reports: Rethinking language education and linguistic diversity in schools and Migrants in European schools.
+Learning and maintaining languages.

 What are the next steps?